 Merced River Trail

-Imagined by its advocates as a multi-use trail through the Merced River corridor, the Merced River Trail will follow the historic Yosemite Valley Railroad grade on the northern banks of the river from UC-Merced to the railroad’s former terminus in El Portal.
-From there, the trail would leave the river banks and head towards Foresta until finally reaching Big Oak Flat in Yosemite National Park.
-When completed, the Merced River Trail would provide over 60 miles of trails facilitating enhanced hiking, biking, horseback riding, kayaking, rafting, and camping experiences within the Merced River corridor.
+Historically imagined as a multi-use trail through the Merced River corridor, the Merced River Trail would follow portions of the historic Yosemite Valley Railroad grade to connect existing public lands within the river’s watershed.
+When completed, the Merced River Trail would facilitate enhanced hiking, biking, horseback riding, kayaking, and rafting experiences within the Merced River corridor.

 This project offers a wide array of benefits to Mariposa County residents.
 By expanding access to recreational opportunities throughout Mariposa County, the Merced River Trail will establish a unique and compelling resource to facilitate safe and convenient outdoor recreation experiences.
 Due to its active transportation and recreation functions, the Merced River Trail can improve area public health outcomes on issues like diabetes, obesity, and heart disease.
 Additionally, the trail improvements that this project implies would involve extensive ecological restoration activities, including erosion controls and invasive species removal.
 Coupled with the project’s light ecological footprint, these restoration activities benefit the community by preserving and emphasizing the Outstandingly Remarkable Values enshrined in the Merced River’s Wild and Scenic Plans.
 Finally, the proposed interpretive programming will serve to deepen and enrich residents’ connections to regional environmental and cultural history.